Work Medical Workshops About Contact

 Nope!
 If you have it, feel free to bring it, but it's not necessary.
 You'll get hands-on experience with my cameras.

-What happens after the workshop?
+What happens after the two shoot days?

 Is food or parking included?